octopress/octopress/README.md

 $ octopress init <PATH> [options]
 ```

-This will copy Octopress's scaffolding into the specified directory.
+This will copy Octopress's scaffolding into the specified directory, which should be an already initialized Jekyll blog.
 Use the `--force` option to overwrite existing files.
 The scaffolding is pretty simple:

 ```
 _templates/